 Venography is a method which is commonly used to diagnose May-Thurner Syndrome.
 The procedure of venography includes a special dye, which is injected into the vein, before the processing of X-ray images of the area.
 The dye permits the veins to show up on X-ray, thus disclosing any compressed region, as well as places of slow blood flow which can showcase the presence of a deadly clot.

 As the compression on the veins gets caustic, the blood flow within the vein is stagnated and clots are thereby created.
 The dilemma is that the blood clot can more or less pull out and traverse through the bloodstream, where it can easily accommodate in the blood vessels of the lung (also known as a pulmonary embolism).

 This condition weakens the body immunity.
 Along with that, DVT can lead to serious issues in the legs which are also termed as chronic venous insufficiency (post-thrombotic syndrome).
 This condition is resembled by the assemblage of blood, crucial leg swelling, increased pressure, growing pigmentation or discoloration of the skin, and leg ulcers, also known as venous stasis ulcer.

 What kind of treatment options are available?

-There are various kinds of remedies available for treating May-Thurner syndrome and with latest technologies, they are easily accessible.
-Most of the remedying measures used to treat May-Thurner Syndrome are focused at resolving the symptoms of and risks associated with DVT.
+There are various kinds of remedies available for treating May-Thurner syndrome and with the latest technologies, they are easily accessible.
+Most of the remedying measures used to treat May-Thurner Syndrome are focused on resolving the symptoms of and risks associated with DVT.